+Academy Advisory Staff:

-Academy Advisory Staff: These Staff members are appointed by the Academy State Directors (ASDs).
-These Staff members will act as mentors and advisors to the State Director on an asneeded basis.
+These Academy Advisory Staff members are appointed by the Academy State Directors (ASDs).
+These Staff members will act as mentors and advisors to the State Director on an as-needed basis.
 They will act as information and problem-solving resources only to ASDs.
 They answer only to the MEMS Academy State Directors.

-Academy State Directors (ASDs): Can only be appointed by the State Commanding General or on an interim basis by the MEMS Academy Commandant until the State Commanding General grants the appointment or in the case of a state without a State Defense Force the Commandant of the MEMS Academy.
+MEMS Academy State Directors (ASDs): Can only be appointed by the State Commanding General or on an interim basis by the MEMS Academy Commandant until the State Commanding General grants the appointment or in the case of a state without a State Defense Force the Commandant of the MEMS Academy.
 The State Commanding General is the only person who can appoint or remove an Academy State Director from their position.
 There are states that do not have an Active SDF but are granted an Academy State Director by the Commandant of the MEMS Academy.

 The Commandant of the MEMS Academy will grant a civilian the position of MEMS Academy State Director who has achieved at least a Master MEMS certificate.
-In this case the Commandant of the MEMS Academy will be the only person to appoint and to relieve that person of the position of MEMS Academy State Director. .ASDs will coordinate and provide logistical support for the MEMS Program within a designated state.
-ASDs will approve the issuing of all certificates for MEMS credentials and issue MEMS Basic, Senior, Master, LNO and MEMS Flash certificates.

-Deputy State Directors and Staff: ASDs may appoint their own state staff (i.e., Deputy State Directors, Instructors, Proctors, and Unit Representatives.
+Deputy State Directors and Staff:

+ASDs may appoint their own state staff (i.e., Deputy State Directors, Instructors, Proctors, and Unit Representatives.
 These Staff members must be at least Senior MEMS certified and appointed to the position by the ASD for a period not to exceed the term of the ASD.
-These Staff members may have the authority to verify that a Student has completed the Basic and Senior MEMS levels and forward that information to the ASD for a certificate.
+These Staff members may have the authority to verify that a student has completed the Basic and Senior MEMS levels and forward that information to the ASD for a certificate.
 Only the ASD can verify the certificate of Students at the Master and LNO MEMS level.
 Records should not be decentralized.
-All certifying documents shall be forwarded to the ASD.
+In this case the Commandant of the MEMS Academy will be the only person to appoint and to relieve that person of the position of MEMS Academy State Director.
+ASDs will coordinate and provide logistical support for the MEMS Program within their designated state.
+ASDs will process applications for their personnel and may instruct and/or proctor Students.
+ASDs will approve the issuing of all certificates for MEMS credentials and issue MEMS Basic, Senior, Master, LNO and MEMS Flash certificates.